isoundy000/AudioEngine/README.md

 # Audio
-Simple OpenAL audio "engine" with support ogg, wav format.
+Simple OpenAL audio example with support ogg, wav format.
 Audio is wrote language C++ with minimal dependencies.
 This is part of engine https://bitbucket.org/deviantbytes/deviant-engine/wiki/Home
 3D graphic is part of repository https://github.com/Martinfx/LearnOpenGL
+Project is created in QtCreator (.pro)

 ## Dependencies
  * Glm